Functorial resolution by torus actions: Resolution Algorithm via Cobordant Blow-ups

 \subsubsection{Torus action}

-If $X$ admits a torus action and $R$ is $T$-stable, then the maximal admissible centers are canonical and unique and thus $T$-stable.
-One can run the algorithm in Section \ref{algo} using seminvariant maximal contacts and seminvariant derivations, with all intermediate Rees algebras $R_i$ being $T$-stable.
-Thus one can choose inductively semiinvariant coordinates of the maximal admissible centers.
-These are the nested maximal contacts in the $T$-stable cotangent ideals $T^{1/a_i}(R_i)$.
+Suppose \( X \) admits a torus \( T \)-action and the Rees algebra \( R \) is \( T \)-invariant.
+Then the maximal admissible centers are canonical, hence \( T \)-stable.
+The algorithm from Section~\ref{algo} can be carried out using semiinvariant maximal contacts and derivations, ensuring that all intermediate Rees algebras \( R_i \) remain \( T \)-stable.
+As a result, one can inductively choose semiinvariant coordinates for the centers, corresponding to maximal contacts lying in the \( T \)-stable cotangent ideals \( T^{1/a_i}(R_i) \).